jadesolayo/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 ### Continued development

 In Future, I would love to continue using CSS Flexbox to create responsive layouts and also implement CSS Grids too.
-I will also consider using SASS
+I will also consider using SASSin future projects.

 ## Author